 Review of Eric Bordelet’s Sidre Brut Tendre.
 I’ve previously had the non-Brut (sweeter) version of this same cider (see here), as well as his Poire Authentique and Nouvelle Vague Sidre.

 Cidery: Eric Bordelet

 How Supplied: 750ml corked & caged bottles

-Style: sweet sparkling French cidre from cider apples, wild yeast fermented
+Style: French craft cider from cider apples, sparkling, brut (dry), naturally fermented

 Availability: Semi wide release.
-In adition to France and the U.S.A., the website says their ciders are available in Germany, Austria, Great Britain, Spain, Ireland, Sweden, Norway, Denmark, Switzerland, The Netherlands, Finland, Belgium, Canada, Australia, Japan, China, Korea, Taiwan, Hong Kong, Brasil, and South Africa.
+In addition to France and the U.S.A., the website says the ciders are available in Germany, Austria, Great Britain, Spain, Ireland, Sweden, Norway, Denmark, Switzerland, The Netherlands, Finland, Belgium, Canada, Australia, Japan, China, Korea, Taiwan, Hong Kong, Brasil, and South Africa.

-They also make a Brut (dry) version of this cider.
-The only difference between the two is that this sweeter version has the fermentation stopped early, while the Brut is allowed to ferment dry.
+They also make a non-brut (sweet) version of this cider.
+I’ve read the only difference between the two is that this drier version was allowed to ferment fully, while the sweeter version has fermentation stopped early.

 Cidery Description: The Bordelet family’s biodynamic orchards are in southern Normandy.
 The orchards as well as the cider making is undertaken by former Paris sommelier Eric Bordelet.
 All tolled, the orchard is 37 acres, seven and a half of which bear apple and pear trees 50 years old.
 The estate holds 20 varieties of apples and 15 varieties of pear.
 This is cider you are going to want to make a special effort to seek out.

 Where Bought: Cheese Plus in San Francisco CA (across the street from The Jug Shop) – I highly recommend both shops